SBCConnect/documentation/docs/pages/connecting-to-sfbo-ps-module.md

     #Get the users UPN
     Write-Host ""
-    $UserUPN = Read-Host "Please enter in the users full UPN" while($UserUPN -notmatch $EmailRegex)
+    $UserUPN = Read-Host "Please enter in your username to log into the Microsoft 365 tenant" while($UserUPN -notmatch $EmailRegex)
     {
      Write-Host "$UserUPN isn't a valid UPN" -BackgroundColor Red -ForegroundColor White